Horror Movies 2017: Terrifying New Trailer For Mandy Moore Movie, ‘Firestarter’ Remake, And ‘Tremors 6’

 Fans of horror movies will be happy to know that they will be getting a new 2017 film featuring a shark, a remake of Stephen King’s Firestarter, and a new addition to the Tremors franchise.
 With a litany of successful horror movies being released over the last several years, the genre has had a resurgence that has propelled horror back into the spotlight.
-And with soon-to-be-released movies in 2017—titles like Alien: Covenant, It, and Saw: Legacy—the popularity of horror is unlikely to die down anytime soon.
+And with soon-to-be-released movies in 2017 — titles like Alien: Covenant, It, and Saw: Legacy — the popularity of horror is unlikely to die down anytime soon.
 And now horror buffs have a few new titles to add to their watch-list.

 Horror Movies 2017: 47 Meters Down